 Progress in getting more people with disabilities into public appointments has been slow, unlike with gender and ethnic background; figure 6 below shows how little progress has been made in the last several years.
 The proportion of appointees who declared a disability has decreased slightly from last year, from 6.0 to only 5.8 per cent.
 This is particularly disappointing since the publication two years ago of the Lord Holmes Review which included recommendations accepted by both the UK and Welsh Government to help get more people with disabilities into public appointments.
 For reappointments, the proportion is 8.0 percent, an increase from last year.
-For appointments and reappointments together the figure is 6.6 percent, up slightly from 6.1 percent last year.
-Amongst Welsh appointments only, the proportion of appointees and reappointees declaring a disability was 4.6 percent, an increase from 12018-19.18
+For appointments and reappointments together the figure is 6.6 percent, up slightly from 6.1 percent last year.16 Amongst Welsh appointments only, the proportion of appointees and reappointees declaring a disability was 4.6 percent,17 falling from 5.5 percent in 2018-19.18